cresset-template/cresset/README.md

 This project can thus be used to generate custom wheel files, improving both training and inference speeds dramatically for any desired environment (`conda`, `pip`, etc.).

-To use this template, press the green `Use this template` button on the top.
-This is more convenient than forking this repository.

 ## Quickstart